WELCOME to MY BLOG; OneUniqueWomansWords

-I am currently in the final stages of releasing "Heart Songs; Intimate Thoughts, Shared in Verse" a poetry book that is my personal work.
-It will be available in stores at Amazon, Barnes and Noble, in paperback and digital formats by Jan 31st.
+I am currently in the final stages of releasing "One Unique Woman Words" a poetry book that is my personal work.
+Is NOW available in stores at Amazon, Barnes and Noble, in paperback and digital formats.

 2) Where did the idea for your book come from?